-(7) Dr. Chaouch was appointed President, Chief Executive Officer and a Director of the Corporation on May 10, 2019, and since his appointment received compensation for serving as President and Chief Executive Officer but no compensation for serving as a Director.
-Dr. Chaouch resigned as President, Chief Executive Officer and Director of the Corporation on May 15, 2023.
+(7) Dr. Chaouch was appointed President, Chief Executive Officer and a director of the Corporation on May 10, 2019, and since his appointment received his compensation for serving as President and Chief Executive Officer but no compensation for serving as a director.
+Dr. Chaouch resigned as President, Chief Executive Officer and a director of the Corporation on May 15, 2023.